 - Extremely organised, able to multitask, and attentive to details.

-- Hands-on attitude, demonstrating both strategic and operational skills.
+- Hands-on attitude, demonstrating both strategic and operational competences.

 - Good IT skills, proficiency in Windows environment is expected.

-The successful candidate will be expected to take up the position on 1 July 2022 or upon agreement.
+The successful candidate will be expected to take up the position in October 2022 or upon agreement.
 The GCSP is committed to diversity and inclusion within its workforce and encourages applications of qualified female and male candidates from all religious, ethnic, and social backgrounds.

 We thank all applicants for their interest.
 However, please note that only those candidates selected for interviews will be contacted.